jakeberv/jakeberv.github.io/_pages/talks.md

   .talks-video {
     order: 2;
-    width: 80%; /* Video preview width is 80% of the text column width */
+    margin-left: 10%; /* Center the video with margins */
-    margin-left: auto;
+    margin-right: 10%;
-    margin-right: auto;
+    margin-top: 1em; /* Space between text and video on small screens */
-    margin-top: 1em; /* Space between text and video on small screens */ }
+    width: 80%; /* Video preview width is 80% of the text column width */ }

   .talks-video a {